JonmarCorpuz/SecondBrain/Protocol - IPv4.md

 The DSCP is used for QoS and prioritizes delay-sensitive data (Ex: *Streaming voice*, *Video*, *etc.*)

 * Identifies which traffic should receive priority treatment
+* 6 bits in DSCP allows for a total of 64 values

 ## Explicit Congestion Notification (2 bits)